akirov/ImgMatch/README.md

 ToDo
 ----

+- Lock in getItemsProc(), or make mItProc atomic.

 - Logger is not thread safe - add a lock.

 - Handle closing the main window during processing, e. g.